Kawasoti

 Kawasoti (कावासोती) is a municipality in Nawalpur District, Gandaki Province, Nepal.
 It is 31 km west of Bharatpur and 85 km east of Butwal, approximately on the middle of Mahendra Highway.
 The Naryani River flows south of it, and the Mahabharat Range is north of it.

 Kawasoti serves as administrative headquarter for Nawalpur district, locating all major government and administrative offices.
 With the rapid increase in population and development of infrastructures, this city is quickly emerging into a business, educational and health hub on the center of the East-West Highway.

 It is one of the beautiful cities of Nawalpur district and is located in the middle of the country.
-It is also known as a greenery city where 60% of land is occupied by the forests where people can get the fresh air and the bacteria-free water which is important stuff for the human beings.
+It is also known as a greenery city where 60% of land is occupied by forests.